July 2020 progress

 Raise funds for new endowed graduate fellowships for students from underrepresented groups.

 The deans of the five schools and the college together previously committed more than $17 million in endowed funds, and in summer 2020 the provost provided an additional $1 million in expendable fellowship funds.
-Resource Development continues to work with the schools and college, as well as the Institute community and equity officer, to refine an overall strategy to support new endowed graduate fellowship fundraising for underserved groups.
+Resource Development continues to work with the schools and college to refine an overall strategy to support new endowed graduate fellowship fundraising for underserved groups.
 Resource Development has developed tools and is providing guidance to help gift officers make the case for fellowships.

 Purchasing and contracting